-Recently, we have had extensive building work completed and during this time we were lucky enough to have our own Art area, the Atelier, created.
+We are lucky enough to have our own Art area: the Atelier.
 This is an area where the children are invited to complete their Art & Design learning with lots of accessible resources to help them be as creative as possible.
 We encourage children to be proud of their Art work and use this area as our own little Art Gallery where the children can display work that they are proud of for everyone to see.
 It is constantly being developed as we encourage the children take ownership of this area and share their ideas of how it can be improved and become more inviting.

 Making Art Come to Life!